BankOfIndia/recipes/README.md

 # The frugal repo.
 ## DIY recipes and frugal living
+"use it up, wear it out, make it do or do without"

 this is a collaboration of recipes from Lainchan.org /DIY, expanded to include a primer on frugal living.  contributions should be in plaintext format.
 PDF accepted when necessary.